InesHanske/HelloWorld/README.md

 Hey there,

-i am new here and try to learn to develop.
+I am new here and try to learn to develop.
+I am glad about any help I can get.

+Thanks